coop152/obsidian-vaults/Year 3/Third Year Project/Overview of Time classes.md

 Is an incredibly convoluted wrapper around literally a single double value.
 Just replace this with chrono::duration (or dont touch it at all who cares)

 # WeekDay
 Another class like Duration that's basically a wrapper around a single double value.
 Represents a day of the week (i.e. 1 = Sunday, 7 = Saturday).
-Offers
+Offers conversion to string names, as well.

+# Month
+Similar to WeekDay, but it does actually contain two copies of certain bits of data in order to return correct values on leap years.

+# Year